 Cook the onions until they’re lightly browned and soft.
 Stir in the garlic, followed by the broth and Worcestershire sauce, then add in the sour cream and let it warm through.
 Add the chicken back to the skillet, spoon some sauce over top, season to taste, and sprinkle with chopped parsley!

 - This recipe isn’t difficult to make, but I do recommend you watch the onions quite carefully so that they don’t scorch.
 They’re best cooked fairly slowly.
 You could cook them for even longer at a lower heat if you want to fully caramelize them.

-- As always, I recommend using an instant read meat thermometer to ensure chicken isn't undercooked or overcooked.
-It takes about 2 seconds and takes all the guesswork out.
+- As always, I recommend using an instant read meat thermometer to ensure meat isn’t undercooked or overcooked.
+It takes about 2 seconds and eliminates all the guesswork!

 Questions about this sour cream chicken recipe?
 Ask me in the comments below.
 Tag me #saltandlavender on Instagram if you’ve made one of my recipes so I can see your creations. 🙂

 - 2 chicken breasts cut in half lengthwise